meilisearch/meilisearch-dotnet/CONTRIBUTING.md

 Once the changes are merged on `master`, you can publish the current draft release via the [GitHub interface](https://github.com/meilisearch/meilisearch-dotnet/releases).

-A GitHub Action will be triggered and push the package to [NuGet](https://www.nuget.org/packages/MeiliSearch).
+GitHub Actions will be triggered and push the package to [NuGet](https://www.nuget.org/packages/MeiliSearch).

 <hr>